dspiteself/nakkaya.com/site/net-eval.markdown

                 ["192.168.1.3" 9999 #'atask]
                 ["192.168.1.4" 9999 #'atask]])

-net-eval takes a vector of vectors, containing host port and task to send and returns an ref immediately, which contains a vector of results collected from remote nodes.
+net-eval takes a sequence of vectors, containing host port and task to send and returns a sequence future objects, each corresponding to a result from a remote node.
 For tasks that takes arguments you can append any number of arguments after the task,

      (deftask atask [a]
        (range a))